 Like cast iron skillets, vintage enameled cast iron cookware in good shape can be an incredible find, particularly if you stumble across something from Le Creuset or Staub.
 (Check out this guide from The Cast Iron Collector for a full list of notable enameled cast iron brands.)

 When to pass: Does the enamel interior have significant chips or cracks?
+Skip it.
 Is the interior enamel glazed in red or yellow?
-If so, take a pass.
+If so, put it down and back away.
 Older red and yellow glazes often contained cadmium, which when not properly applied can leech into food.
 To be safe, only buy vintage enameled cookware with white or light-colored interiors.
-Avoid the reds and yellows.

 Faith recommends looking for beautiful silver pieces at a flea or antique market.
 “Vintage silver flatware and serving utensils have so much character, tarnish and all,” she says.
 “And they can be surprisingly inexpensive, especially when you can dig out the best-looking ones yourself instead of paying a premium on Etsy for the polished-up beauties.”
 Quality brands to keep an eye out for include pieces made by Gorham, Oneida, Towle, and Rogers Brothers.